If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before

 While you won’t be in a criminal courtroom, “anything you say or do can be used against you” also applies in this scenario.

 Put another way, the other factors surrounding your divorce proceedings might affect the alimony award.

 Alimony is NOT a Punishment

-First off, a judge will never award alimony to “punish” a spouse for adultery, abandonment, or abuse.
+First off, a judge will never award alimony to “punish” a spouse for the actions that led to the divorce.

 The whole point of spousal support is to mitigate the effect the divorce has on the lower earner’s way of life, not to punish them.